department-of-veterans-affairs/va.gov-team/platform/content/content-process-modernizing-VA-forms.md

 - Is the paper form currently undergoing revisions?
 - Identify use cases for the form.
 Who uses the form and why and when?
 - What kind of communication or follow up happens after the form is submitted?
 How are updates communicated to the Veteran?
 - How is the paper form currently processed offline?
+(This might help inform what type of information may need to go on the form confirmation page.)
 - Review the paper form and form fields to understand how each field is used and for what end (Ask: Do all form fields translate to online application?
 Are there any form fields that we don’t need for the online form?)
 - Discuss if any of the form language, labels, or questions are confusing
 - Identify related and potentially dependent questions